srodriguez/bdi-abm-integration/tutorial-abm-integration.md

 This is the part where we hook up the external ABM system to our new class -- the very purpose of this exercise.
-Typically this would involve API calls to the underlying ABM, either directly through Java if the ABM has a compatible API, or else through an indirect means, such as using the Java Native Interface (JNI) to communicate to a native ABM application, or using a network-based connection.
+Typically this would involve API calls to the underlying ABM, either directly through Java if the ABM has a compatible API, or else indirectly, such as using the Java Native Interface (JNI) to communicate to a native ABM application, or using a network-based connection.

-In our case, fortunately, GAMS provides a nice Java interface (JAR) which makes it a relatively straightforward exercise to control the GAMS system through our class.
+In our example case, fortunately, GAMS provides a nice Java interface (JAR) which makes it a relatively straightforward exercise to control the GAMS system through our class.